react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 Earlier, `useNavigation`, `Link`, `useLinkProps` etc. could only be used inside screens.
 But now it's possible to use them in any component that's a child of [`NavigationContainer`](navigation-container.md).

+### The default value for `backBehavior` is now `firstRoute` for tabs and drawer

+Returning to first route after pressing back seems more common in apps.
+To match this behavior, the tab navigators such as bottom tabs, material top taps, material bottom tabs etc., as well as drawer navigator now use `firstRoute` for the `backBehavior` prop.
+To preserve old behavior, you can pass `backBehavior="history"` prop to the navigators.

+If you have your own custom navigator using `TabRouter` or `DrawerRouter`, it will also be affected by this change unless you have specified a `backbehavior`.

 ### Stricter types for TypeScript

 The type definitions are not stricter, which makes it easier to catch errors earlier by minimizing unsafe types.
 For example, `useNavigation` now shows a type error if you don't specify a type.